stackadoc/newsletter-wizard-public/README.md

 If you receive the error `Invalid Discord token`, you may need to update the token in the `.env` file.
 Then, if you're using Docker, you'll need to rebuild the image.

+# Style

+You can create your own style by creating a `custom.css` file in the `config/` folder.